Everything you need to know about nootropics: what they are, what they do, all the jargon explained, and how to find the best nootropics for you.

-In common online usage, the term ‘nootropic’ is applied to any substance that can provide safe cognitive benefits to users, where ‘benefits’ has a very broad range of meaning.
+In common online usage, the term ‘nootropic’ is applied to any substance that can provide safe cognitive benefits to users, where ‘benefits’ has a very broad meaning.

-In general, a substance can be called a nootropic if it grants the user more control over their neurochemistry and the resulting behavioural and experiential outcomes.
+In general, a substance can be called a nootropic if it grants the user more control over their neurochemistry and the resulting behavioral and experiential outcomes.

-In general, a substance can be called a nootropic if it grants the user more control over their neurochemistry and the resulting behavioural and experiential outcomes.
-On this view Melatonin also qualifies, given its ability to allow a user to intelligently regulate their sleep cycle.
+In general, a substance can be called a nootropic if it grants the user more control over their neurochemistry and the resulting behavioral and experiential outcomes.
+Within this definition, a supplement like Melatonin also qualifies, given its ability to allow a user to intelligently regulate their sleep cycle.

 Ideologically, nootropics are celebrated for their ability to allow individuals to gain some mastery over their brain chemistry and the resulting mental states.
 For the history of the human species, brain chemistry has been largely inaccessible to targeted improvement, leaving us the prisoners of our biology.
 Nootropics are humanity’s first tentative forays into taking control of our mood and intellect at the chemical level.

 Nootropics allow users greater control over their states, moods, and cognitive abilities.
-In the same way as the caffeine in a morning coffee can wake you up and ready you for the day, nootropics can be used for a range of functional benefits.
+In the same way as the caffeine in a morning coffee can wake you up and make you ready for the day, nootropics can be used for a range of functional benefits.

-Additionally, some users take nootropics for a boost in social ability, including benefits to confidence, extroversion and verbal fluidity.
+Additionally, some users take nootropics for a boost in social ability, including increased confidence, extroversion and verbal fluidity.
 Ideal for public speaking, presentations and parties.